emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 Due to the [router service RFC](https://github.com/emberjs/rfcs/blob/master/text/0095-router-service.md) it is necessary to rename the private API `HandlerInfo` to `RouteInfo`.

-If you need to access information about the routes you are most likely better served by injecting the router service as it exposes a publically supported version of the `RouteInfo`s.
+If you need to access information about the routes you are most likely better served by injecting the router service as it exposes a publicly supported version of the `RouteInfo`s.
 For help on how to do this please refer to the [deprecation app](https://deprecations-app-prod.herokuapp.com/deprecations/v3.x/#toc_remove-handler-infos).

 **Deprecate Router Events (5 of 6)**